mzmyff/Azure_Architect/mod10/lab-C/README.md

 - Add built in and custom alerts
 - Review how Playbooks can be used to automate a response to an incident.

-> For all the resources in this lab, we are using the **Southeast Asia** region.
+> For all the resources in this lab, we are using the **East US** region.
 Verify with your instructor this is the region to use for class.

 ## Lab objectives